Legg Mason shares could gain another 20 pct or more - Barron's

-NEW YORK (Reuters) - Legg Mason Inc’s (LM.N) share price does not fully reflect the asset manager’s sharply improved financial prospects and could climb 20 percent or more over the next year, according to the June 29 edition of Barron‘s.
+NEW YORK, June 28 (Reuters) - Legg Mason Inc’s share price does not fully reflect the asset manager’s sharply improved financial prospects and could climb 20 percent or more over the next year, according to the June 29 edition of Barron‘s.

 Legg’s shares have doubled in the past three years to around $52 as the firm cut costs and emerged from a long performance struggle, the financial newspaper said.
 Legg’s inflows turned positive last year after seven straight years of declines, leading to an influx of fee revenue.